-Add a new section (I) as follows:
+Add a section (I) to read as follows:

-(I) Under Piers, Wharves, and Docks Under pier, wharves, and dock conduits subject to wave action shall be PVC coated rigid steel with a minimum 40 mil PVC.
+(I) Under Piers, Wharves, and Docks, conduits subject to wave action shall be PVC coated rigid steel with a minimum 40 mil PVC.

-Informational Note: Most areas under the Port's jurisdiction are located in a marine environment and may be subject to physical damage by wave action and debris contact.
-Wiring in this type of environment should be properly secured, supported, and be protected from the elements.
+Informational Note: Most areas under the Port's jurisdiction are in a marine environment and may be subject to physical damage by wave action and debris contact.
+Wiring in this type of environment should be properly secured, supported, and protected from the elements.
 See also Article 555.13(B)(3) Wiring Over and Under Navigable Water.